 - International students: All international health plans are not comparable, and your request to waive the SHIP will be declined.

-- If you will not be in the United States for the fall 2020 semester:
+- If you will not be in the United States for the spring 2021 semester:

 - U.S. citizens: You may be able to waive the SHIP with a plan that is not typically considered to be a comparable plan with the SHIP.
 These include out-of-state HMOs and out-of-state Medicaid plans.
 However, you will still need to demonstrate proof of coverage wherever you are located in order to request a waiver for the SHIP.